yuehaowong/devOpsDemo/README-DOCKER.md

 ### Part 1 - Dockerfile

-1. Create a file in the top level directory called `Dockerfile` that implements the following
+1. Let's start by creating our production Dockerfile.
+Create a file in the top level directory and name it `Dockerfile-prod` that implements the following

     - Start FROM a baseline image of node v10.1